on

 There are three ways you can share Reports.

-Google Data Studio Reports selection screen
+- From the Google Data Studio Reports selection screen:

 Two options here.
 From the File drop-down menu or directly from the Share button.